enerammer/R-text-analysis/episodes/00-introduction.Rmd

 Before carrying out your analysis, the text must be transformed so that it can be read by a machine.

 ## Stopwords
 Text often contains words that hold no particular meaning.
-These are called stop words and can be found throughout the text.
-Since stop words rarely contribute to the understanding of the text, it is a good idea to remove them before analysing the text.
+These are called stopwords and can be found throughout the text.
+Since stopwords rarely contribute to the understanding of the text, it is a good idea to remove them before analysing the text.

 :::: callout